DataDog/hiring-engineers/answers.md

 * Bonus question: What is the difference between a timeboard and a screenboard?

 > A timeboard is a synchronized dashboard used for viewing a number of metrics at once.
 The entire dashboard can be adjusted based on the range in time needed.
-Aditionally each metric is locked into identically sized boxes.
+Additionally each metric is locked into identically sized boxes.
 A screenboard is a much more flexible and open ended dashboard.
-It does not force synchronisity and allows elements to take any size.
-Rather than being used to compare metrics, it's simply used as a common location for any type of element one might want on sreen at a time.
+It does not force synchronicity and allows elements to take any size.
+Rather than being used to compare metrics, it's simply used as a common location for any type of element one might want on screen at a time.
 This includes custom notes and images.

 * Take a snapshot of your `test.support.random` graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification